yiichou/hugo-theme-vec/README.md

 Please notice that TOC will be hidden when browser width is less than 920px.

+### Enable Formspree to your page

+If you need a form which enables guests to contact you by email, Formspree maybe a good choice. just adding `formspree: true` (YAML) or `formspree = true` (TOML) in the front matter of your page.

 ## Build your site

 Add `theme = "vec"` to your `config.toml`, then